tensorspace/real/readme.md

  fuzzy search.
 ### Address Extraction
 #### 3rd Party Library
-Libraries like Spacy or NLTK can help parse and identify named entities within text.
-While not foolproof, when trained on the right datasets, they can identify addresses or address components with a higher accuracy rate than regex alone.
+Libraries like `Spacy` or `NLTK` can help parse and identify named entities within text.
+When trained on the right datasets, they can identify addresses or address components with a higher accuracy rate than regex alone.
 Commercial platforms like Google's Cloud Natural Language API or Amazon Comprehend also offer entity extraction, which can sometimes recognize address components.
-Libraries like usaddress (for US addresses) can break down an address into its components, such as street number, street name, city, etc. This might not extract addresses from sentences, but if you have a probable address string, it can help in breaking it down.
+Libraries like `usaddress` (for US addresses) can break down an address into its components, such as street number, street name, city, etc. This might not extract addresses from sentences, but if you have a probable address string, it can help in breaking it down.
 #### Rule-based System
 For certain domains, there might be specific cues or patterns (e.g., "located at", "address is", etc.) that often precede or follow an address.
 A rule-based system can use these cues in conjunction with other methods to extract addresses.
+#### Customed Model
+If we have cumulated a substantial amount of data, we could consider training our own model to recognize and extract addresses from text.
+Deep learning architectures, especially those based on transformer models like BERT, have been successful in named entity recognition tasks.
 ### Database Query
 #### Database Built-in Fuzzy Search
 Many databases have built-in support for full-text search and fuzzy matching: